VoxAI-tech/NeMo-speech-data-processor/README.md

   max_audio_duration: 30   # Maximum segment duration
   min_audio_lid_probability: 0.7  # Language detection threshold
 ```

+For implementing advanced features like cross-channel processing or improved VAD, refer to [Enhancement Proposals](docs/proposal.md).

 ## Example:
 1. In this example we will load librispeech using SDP.